zidane100e/develope_notes/zipline_trader_memo.md

 * run_algorithm:
   * return : perf : pd.DataFrame
              The daily performance of the algorithm.
+  * metrics : not sure metrics are attached to return-dataframe 'perf'
     ```
     metrics_set : iterable[Metric] or str, optional
         The set of metrics to compute in the simulation.
 If a string is passed,